-In 2014, there were 477 confirmed and probable reported cases of human granulocytic anaplasmosis or HGA in Wisconsin.
+In 2016, there were 694 confirmed and probable reported cases of human granulocytic anaplasmosis or HGA in Wisconsin.
 This pathogen is transmitted by blacklegged ticks, also known as deer ticks.
-Approximately 70% of all cases in the US occur in Wisconsin and Minnesota (http://www.cdc.gov/anaplasmosis/stats/).
+Wisconsin and Minnesota are high-incidence states (http://www.cdc.gov/anaplasmosis/stats/).

 Where does Anaplasmosis occur in Wisconsin?

 Figure 1.
 Infection rates in ticks collected through passive surveys of animals brought to veterinary clinics, human societies or animal rehabilitators.

 Figure 2.
 Incidence and distribution of human anaplasmosis cases in Wisconsin for 2016.
 Map courtesy of the Wisconsin Department of Health Services.
 Historical data as well as the most recent data available can be found at http://www.dhs.wisconsin.gov/communicable/tickborne/AandE/index.htm

 Anaplasmosis or human granulocytic anaplasmosis (HGA) is a tick-borne disease caused by the gram-negative, obligate intracellular bacterium Anaplasma phagocytophilum.
 This means it can only reproduce inside living cells.
 It was formerly known as human granulocytic ehrlichiosis (HGE) and later renamed human granulocytic anaplasmosis (HGA) in 2001.
 It is a bacterium that undergoes development within white blood cells, specifically of the granulocytic type (Dahlgren et al. 2011; Chapman et al. 2006; Dumler et al. 2001).